Accounts Payable - Procedure 23715c

 Department responsibilities when payments are made via Virginia Tech check or direct deposit.

-1. The department should obtain approval from the Institutional Review Board (IRB).
-(Sponsored Programs procedures should be followed.)
+- The department should obtain approval from the Institutional Review Board (IRB).
+Sponsored Programs procedures should be followed.

-1. W-9 (for US tax residents which include US citizens, permanent residents, and US “residents for tax purposes only”) from non-employees.
+- W-9 for US tax residents which include US citizens, permanent residents, and US “residents for tax purposes only”.
 This form must include the person’s social security number.
-(Employees do not need to complete a W-9 form.)
+Employees do not need to complete a W-9 form.

-1. If the participant is a US tax resident, and payments are $600 or greater in any one calendar year, the university is required to file a 1099 form with the IRS.
-For amounts less than $600, the individual is responsible for reporting the additional income but the university does not file 1099 tax forms with the IRS.
+Note: If the participant is a US tax resident, and payments are $2,000 or greater in any one calendar year, the university is required to file a 1099 form with the IRS.
+For amounts less than $2,000, the participant is responsible for reporting the additional income, but the university does not file 1099 tax forms with the IRS.

-2. If the participant is a non-resident for tax purposes, the payment (or item) is likely taxable at a rate of 30% (withholding should occur at the time of payment).
-A Form 1042S will be issued and all payments reported to the IRS.
+If the participant is a non-resident for tax purposes, the payment (or item) is likely taxable at a rate of 30%.
+Withholding should occcur at the time of payment.
+Form 1042S will be issued to the participant and all payments reported to the IRS.

 Department responsibilities when the faculty member secures an Accounts Receivable loan from the Bursar’s Office or uses personal funds.

-1. The department should obtain approval from the Institutional Review Board (IRB).
-(Sponsored Programs procedures should be followed.)
+- The department should obtain approval from the Institutional Review Board (IRB).
+Sponsored Programs procedures should be followed.

-1. W-9 (for US tax residents which include US citizens, permanent residents, and US “residents for tax purposes only”) from non-employees.
+- W-9 for US tax residents which include US citizens, permanent residents, and US “residents for tax purposes only”.
 This form must include the person’s social security number.
-(Employees do not need to complete a W-9 form.)
+Employees do not need to complete a W-9 form.

-9. Complete either a Chrome River Non-Travel Reimbursement Expense Report or a HokieMart ISR to ‘VT Bursar – AR Pymts’ as appropriate.
+- Complete either a Emburse Non-Travel Reimbursement Expense Report or a HokieMart ISR to ‘VT Bursar – AR Pymts’ as appropriate.

 Controller's Office Responsibilities